KaiqueMunhoz/100-days-of-code/README.md

 # 100 Days Of Code - Round 1

+### Day 52: May 04,

+**Today's Progress** Today I finished the tutorial of React that documentation has.
+I discovered that exists a convention when we named a function.
+The parent generally has the prefix 'handle' and the children have the prefix 'on'.

+**Thoughts**

+**Link(s) to work** [React Tic-Tac-Toe](https://github.com/KaiqueMunhoz/react-tic-tac-toe)

 ### Day 51: May 03,

 **Today's Progress** I started the little tutorial of tic-tac-toe game in React documentation.
 There I discovered the extension for google chrome that helps us to analyze the code made with React.